+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 EVEREST BASE CAMP TREK (FAST-PACED)

-The route on our Everest Base Camp (Fast-Paced) Trek is the same as on the Everest Base Camp Trek; but the pace is faster.
+The Everest Base Camp Trek is a must-do, bucket list item for most avid hikers.
+The route on our Everest Base Camp (Fast-Paced) Trek is the same as that on the Everest Base Camp Trek.
+However, the pace is faster.
 Hence, this journey is 15 days rather than 19 days as on our standard Everest Base Camp Trek.
 The ascent on both treks is similar minus one day at Pangboche and one day at Dughla.
 And the descent back to Lukla is in three days rather than four days.
-Thus, this trek is ideal for those who do not have as much time but who are also in good shape.
+Thus, this trek is ideal for those who do not have as much time but are in good physical condition.

 THE TREK